Electrosexual: Career

-Electrosexual's passion for early electronic engines and primitive sounds from analog synthesizers inspired their mingling rough bass with an uptempo rhythm.
+Electrosexual's passion for early electronic music instruments and primitive sounds from analog synthesizers inspired their mingling arpeggiated bass with an uptempo rhythm.
 They are the electro-sex (sometimes called sex-tronica) precursor and pioneer in France.

 They are an advocate of LGBT rights.

 Electrosexual created their stage name in reference to surrealistic non "(human) sexuality", considering machines and synthesizers as genitors, following in the footsteps of David Cronenberg, H.R.
 Giger, Chris & Cosey and Add N to (X).